zoo-js/zoo/README.en-US.md

 Preview online collection: https://zoo-js.github.io/zoo-issue-helper/

-If your favorite pet is not in the following list, please raise it in the [issue](https://github.com/zoo-js/zoo/issues).
+If your favorite pet is not in the following list, please raise it in the [issue][issue-new].

 ## ✨ Cute pet list